taw00/dashcore-rpm/documentation/howto.dashcore-node-setup.systemd.md

-# HowTo: Deploy and Configure a Dash Core Node as `systemd` Service
+# HowTo: Deploy & Configure a Dash Core Node as `systemd` Service

 _aka I want to run a Dash Core Node (or Masternode) like a sysadmin!_

 These instructions target those who wish to install and configure a Dash Node/Masternode running as a traditional `systemd` service.

-A Dash Core Node (`dashd`) is a long-running daemon service, therefore it lends itself to the improved security and robustness that `systemd` provides.
+_Why a `systemd` service?_ A Dash Core Node (`dashd`) is a long-running daemon service, therefore it lends itself to the improved security and robustness that `systemd` provides.
 Ie. It really is the "right way" of running your node or masternode.
 Another "right way" would be to run it as a container.
 But that is beyond the scope of this document.

 **Table of Content**